-Stage I provides 12 continuing education hours of gambling specific education that will increase participants’ knowledge and understanding of the current climate of gambling and gambling expansion, problem gambling risks and warning signs, at-risk populations and co-morbidities of problem gambling with substance abuse and mental illness.
+Stage I provides 12 CEUs of gambling-specific education that will increase participants’ knowledge and understanding of the current climate of gambling and gambling expansion, problem gambling risks and warning signs, at-risk populations, and co-morbidities of problem gambling with substance abuse and mental illness.
 This training will also provide an introductory view of screening and assessment along with current treatment models such as Motivational Interviewing and Cognitive Behavioral Therapy to treat problem gambling.
-Furthermore, this training also discusses new and emerging trends in gambling and gaming, along with legislative updates and how to work with and engage your agency, board and community.
-Participants will hear form experts in the field of prevention and treatment, recovery advocates and partners in regulation and operation.
+Furthermore, this training also discusses new and emerging trends in gambling and gaming, along with legislative updates and how to work with and engage your agency, board, and community.
+Participants will hear from experts in the field of prevention and treatment, recovery advocates, and partners in regulation and operation.

-• Recognize current trends and date specific to Ohio’s gambling and gaming landscape
+• Recognize current trends and data-specific to Ohio’s gambling and gaming landscape

 • Learn the risks and warning signs of problematic gambling

 • Understand co-morbidities of gambling addiction, substance abuse, and mental illness